-The following symptoms are related to CO poisoning and should be discussed with ALL members of the household, facility or person/s frequenting monitored areas.
+The following symptoms are related to CO poisoning and should be discussed with all members of the household, facility or person(s) frequenting monitored areas.

-Mild Exposure:

-Slight headache, nausea, vomiting, fatigue, flu-like symptoms.

-Medium Exposure:

-Severe headache, drowsiness, confusion, increased heart rate.
+Mild Exposure: Slight headache, nausea, vomiting, fatigue, flu-like symptoms.
+Medium Exposure: Severe headache, drowsiness, confusion, increased heart rate.
+Extreme Exposure: Unconsciousness, convulsions, cardio-respiratory failure, death.

-Extreme Exposure:

-Unconsciousness, convulsions, cardio-respiratory failure, death.

-If you experience even mild symptoms of CO exposure - consult a doctor/ physician immediately.
+If you experience even mild symptoms of exposure - consult a doctor / physician immediately.

-CARBON MONOXIDE GAS LEVELS - PARTS PER MILLION
+CARBON MONOXIDE GAS LEVELS

-This device is equipped with a digital display that shows levels of CO (displayed in PPM: parts per million).
+This device is equipped with a digital display that shows levels of CO displayed in PPM (parts per million).

-Dangerous levels:

-Generally above 100ppm.
+Dangerous levels: Generally above 100ppm.
 This should be treated as an urgent situation.

-Medium levels:

-Generally between 50ppm to 100ppm.
+Medium levels: Generally between 50ppm to 100ppm.
 This should be cause for concern and should not be ignored or dismissed.

-Low levels:

-Maximum acceptable indoor level of CO is <9ppm.
+Low levels: Maximum acceptable indoor level of CO is <9ppm.
 Anything above this level may cause possible health effects with long-term exposure.

-See the specification table (5) for how your device monitors CO.
+See the specification table for how your device monitors Carbon Monoxide gas.